-(Small businesses spend more time every year marketing and promoting themselves online.
-Infographic source: VerticalResponse)
+(Businesses spend more time each year marketing and promoting themselves online.
+Image source: VerticalResponse)

-As businesses spend increasingly larger amounts of time promoting and marketing themselves online as a matter of business survival and competition, this puts more and more pressure on businesses to focus their time on other important areas …
+As businesses spend increasingly larger amounts of time promoting and marketing themselves online as a matter of business survival and competition, this leaves less time for under-resourced businesses to focus on other equally important areas …

-(Businesses with limited time, marketing budget, and resources and many different business areas to focus on require careful planning of their marketing strategy.)
+(Businesses with limited resources, time, and budget and many different business areas to focus on require careful planning of their marketing strategy.)

-Another important thing to keep in mind is that, in addition to spending time promoting and marketing your business on various social sites, all of your efforts are going into virtual real estate that you don’t control.
-You don’t own Facebook, Twitter, or YouTube.
-These sites often will make decisions that can significantly affect your business without requiring your input.
-Why invest so much time and effort building a business on someone else’s asset?
-With WordPress, you can have complete control of your own virtual real estate and distribute your content automatically to other online properties.
+One other thing to consider is that, in addition to spending time marketing and promoting your business on a number of social websites, you are investing all of your efforts into virtual real estate that you don’t control.
+You don’t own Twitter, Facebook, or YouTube.
+These companies can and will make decisions that can significantly affect your business without prior notification.
+Why invest so much effort and time building a business on someone else’s real estate?
+With a self-hosted WordPress website, you can have complete control of your own virtual real estate and publish your content automatically to other sites.

-Automating business systems and processes to leverage time is not new.
-Businesses of all sizes have been doing it since the Industrial Age.
-In the Information Age, however, the increased availability of many new online marketing channels creates a number of dilemmas for business owners and marketing managers, especially for those with limited resources, time, and marketing budgets.
+Automating systems and process to leverage time and increase productivity is not new.
+Businesses have been doing it ever since the Industrial Age.
+In the Information Age, however, the exponential growth channels for marketing and promoting a business creates a number of dilemmas for business owners and marketing managers, especially for those with limited budget, resources, and time.
 For example:

-- Which marketing channels do you invest more efforts, budget, and your time on?
+- Which marketing channels should you invest more of your efforts, time, and budget on?

-- Should you invest so much time and effort building assets on sites that you ultimately have no control over (e.g. YouTube, LinkedIn, Tumblr, etc.) while ignoring your own website?
+- Should you invest so much time and effort building a web presence on other people’s sites (e.g. YouTube, Twitter, Tumblr, etc.) while ignoring your own website?

 - Do you create new content for every channel you plan to include in your marketing strategy?